AviatrixSystems/avxlabs-docs/ace_pro/docs/lab1.md

 Clean up the Search Field
 ```

-- Navigate to **CoPilot > Cloud Resources > Cloud Assets > VPC/VNets & Subnets**.
+- Navigate to **CoPilot > Cloud Resources > Cloud Networks > VPC/VNets & Subnets**.
 In the search field, enter the name of the VNet you created earlier, **`azure-us-central-spoke1`**.
 Then, expand the VNet to view the additional subnets that were created by the **Aviatrix Controller**.

 The subnets will appear sequentially, one after another.
 Please be patient!